sheeriot/bulk-e/readme.md

 ### Notes

 1. if not in the US, edit the URL on line 37 for your Network Server (NS) URL
+1.
+1. Activation by OTAA and ABP are implemented.
+2. OTAA needs AppKey.
+ABP needs NwkSKey, AppSKey, Dev_Addr
-1. ADR Static settings for "datarate" and "tx_power" are not yet implemented
+3. ADR Static settings for "datarate" and "tx_power" are not yet implemented
-1. OTAA only at this time; ABP (activation by personalization) not yet implemented